giacomo-santoni/SC-project/README.md

 ## Before the execution
 <p align="justify"> For a successful execution of the project, read the following lines.

-Since the files in their original format are too heavy to be uploaded in the GitHub repo or Google Drive, the necessary information were taken from the original files and saved into *numpy* files.
+<p align="justify"> Since the files in their original format are too heavy to be uploaded in the GitHub repo or Google Drive, the necessary information were taken from the original files and saved into **numpy** files.
 Then, these files were uploaded to Google Drive.

 To download these files, just run the first box of the notebook.
 But before, if you don't have `gdown` already installed, you can install it by running:
 ```
 pip install gdown